Kristina01111000/Drws_site/README.md

 maybe check ssl? it looks like it doesn't work in chrome -> server test says its ok, grade: a

-Get a book on amazon with pictures and see what it like, do they give options, if so get epub look at the options they offer Look at the button under the video on promo page, is has weird spacing See if i can edit the shortcode[pmpro_confirmation] to get rid of the multiple thank yous Delete any of the users/members that don’t belong Check links on promo page
+- Get a book on amazon with pictures and see what it like, do they give options, if so get epub look at the options they offer
+- Look at the button under the video on promo page, is has weird spacing
+- See if i can edit the shortcode[pmpro_confirmation] to get rid of the multiple thank yous
+- Delete any of the users/members that don’t belong
+- Check links on promo page
-Update on promo page video
+- Update on promo page video
-Ccholistic1!
+- Ccholistic1!
 For constant contact hwalsdorf@earth
-Get the constant contact stuf fset up
+- Get the constant contact stuf fset up
-Constant contact email for him
+- Constant contact email for him
-Fourissimo club email + page editing
+- Fourissimo club email + page editing
+- check on bens account confirmation